aaronjmars/tweazy/X402_IMPLEMENTATION.md

-# x402 Implementation with Context7 MCP
+# x402 Implementation for LLM Requests

-This document describes the implementation of x402 (HTTP 402 Payment Required) for Context7 MCP search functionality using Sepolia testnet and USDC payments.
+This document describes the implementation of x402 (HTTP 402 Payment Required) for LLM requests using Sepolia testnet and USDC payments.

 ## Overview

-The implementation adds payment-gated Context7 MCP search functionality to the Tambo AI application.
-When users attempt to perform searches, they may encounter x402 responses requiring 0.1 USDC payment on Sepolia testnet before the search can proceed.
+The implementation adds payment-gated functionality to the Tambo AI application.
+When users send messages that trigger API calls requiring payment, they may encounter x402 responses requiring 0.1 USDC payment on Sepolia testnet before the request can proceed.

 ## Architecture